William-Kruta/Candles/README.md

 get_data(period: str, interval: str) -> pd.DataFrame
 Returns the candle data, downloading it if necessary.

-plot_candles()
-Uses mplfinance to plot a candlestick chart of the data.

 get_last_price() -> float
 Returns the last closing price from the data.